tommybobbins/Scratch_Probability/mean_median_mode.md

 # Step 3: Extension: Calculate the median

 The median is the middle value (e.g. the median of rolls 1,3,5 is 3 and the median of 1,3,5,7 is 4).
 To calculate the median of our rolls, we need to store all the values, sort them and then find the middle one.
+We have of course already stored all our rolls in the list *Dice_Rolls*.
+What we need to do is find the mid-point of this list.
+We do this by calculating a *cumulative total* - adding up the numbers of rolls.

 ## Activity Checklist

-+ Reduce the number of rolls down to 10.
-+ Create a new list called *all_rolls*.
-This will be used to store all the rolls as they occur.
-+ Sort through the list on a piece of paper, from lowest to highest.
-The median is the number which lies between the 5th and 6th item in list of 10 items.
++ Sort through the Dice_Rolls list on a piece of paper, adding up the number each time to your total (e.g. we saw 1, 18 times 2 19 times so we add 18+19 = 37 we then add the number of times we saw 3 and so on...).
+When you reach the 50t The median is the number which lies between the 5th and 6th item in list of 10 items.

 ## Test your project